 Rooibos Leaf (Redbush)

 Rooibos Leaf is a shrubby African legume that is a bedtime favorite among South African herbalists, consumers and even physicians.
 South Africans also use it to improve appetite, calm the digestive tract and reduce nervous tension.
 They regard it as safe enough to give infants.
 This sweet, relaxing tea enhances immune response, balances seasonal respiratory changes, balances blood sugar and blood fats and helps with heartburn.
 (Source)

-CLEAN EATING CHAI LATTE RECIPE:
+CHAI LATTE TEA RECIPE:

 Note: I make this entire recipe in my glass (pyrex) measuring cup (2 cup measure).
 It's just easier that way.

 - 1 3/4 cups boiling water

 - 1 medium cinnamon stick

 - 1/2 inch fresh ginger (peeled and sliced)